 The City of Greenfield's urban forest is a valuable segment of the community's infrastructure and ecosystem.
 A healthy, sustained, urban forest that is carefully managed and cared for contributes significantly to the economic and environmental wellbeing of the community.
 Learn about our urban forest, Tree Commission, Arbor Day Celebrations and more.

-In 2022, the City of Greenfield breaks ground on a project along the Honey Creek that will reduce flooding, enhance plant and animal habitat, improve water quality, and provide new passive recreational opportunities for park users.
+In 2022, the City of Greenfield broke ground on a project along the Honey Creek that reduces flooding, enhances plant and animal habitat, improves water quality, and provides new passive recreational opportunities for park users.
 The project is located within Greenfield’s Konkel Park.

 The Powerline Trail is the first section of the Route of the Badger to be constructed.
 It is a major new east-west shared-use path that provides significant recreation and transportation opportunity to the public.
 By creating connectivity through trails and bike accommodations, residents have the ability to travel to parks, schools, stores and other local and regional destinations by bike or foot rather than relying on automobiles.
 Phase 1 of the Powerline connects with the existing Milwaukee County Oak Leaf Trail system.
 Stay tuned for updates on the construction of future phases!

 In 2018, the City of Greenfield completed the restoration of 21,250 square feet of riparian habitat, restoration of approximately 0.1 miles of in-stream habitat, and the stabilization of 3,650 square feet of streambank.
 These streambank stabilization efforts not only improved habitat for wildlife, but also enhanced the aesthetic quality of Wildcat Creek and the Kulwicki Park corridor.